mycostech/deepspeech.pytorch/README.md

 # deepspeech.pytorch

-Implementation of DeepSpeech2 using [Baidu Warp-CTC](https://github.com/baidu-research/warp-ctc).
+Implementation of DeepSpeech2 using Pytorch 1.0 CTC Loss Forked from the amazing Sean Naren's pytorch port, creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture, trained with the CTC activation function.
-Creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture, trained with the CTC activation function.
+The only changes (currently) are use of the native CTC loss function in pytorch 1.0

 ## Features